Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

     Cmd.ofSub delayedCmd
 ```
-Notice here that operation `Async<'t>` doens't necessarily return a message, instead it returns a value that the `handler` will turn into a message which is dispatch subsequently.
+Notice here that operation `Async<'t>` doesn't necessarily return a message, instead it returns a value that the `handler` will turn into a message which is dispatch subsequently.
 The same happens if an exception is thrown, `handler` turns the error into a message that gets dispatched afterwards.
 Here is an example of using the function:
 ```fsharp
 let handler = function
     | Ok number -> RandomNumberSuccesfullyGenerated number